aplteam/Tatin/docs/SyntaxReference.md

 ### PublishPackage

 ```
-{(statusCode errMsg zipFilename)}←PublishPackage (source registry)
+{(statusCode errMsg zipFilename)}←{dependencies} PublishPackage (source registry)
 ```

 Publishes a package.

 1. Checks whether there is already such a package but with a different spelling in terms of case
-1. Creates a dependency file for the package if required
 1. Creates a zip file for the package in a Temp folder if required
 1. Moves the zip file into the Registry, either via HTTP or directly.
 1. Updates the Registry index in case it's a local Registry

-Note that if `⍵` points already to a ZIP file only steps 4 and 5 are performed.
+Note that if `⍵` points already to a ZIP file only steps 3 and 4 are performed.

 `⍵` must be a two-item vector:

 1. `source` → folder to create the package from
 1. `registry` → registry to publish the package to (alias or url)

+In case a folder is specified rather than a ZIP file then `PublishPackage` tries to establish whether the package depends on other packages.
+This is done by the API function `Pack`, which is called by `PublishPackage` internally.

+The optional left argument `dependencies` is, when specified, passed as left argument to `Pack`; see there for details.

 The explicit result: